If you are looking for the most epic road trips in Canada, you have come to the right place!

 Set on the northern edge of Lake Superior, Thunder Bay has a rich history.
 It is home to some incredible sights that range from an amethyst mine to Ontario’s very own grand canyon – Ouimet Canyon.

 Thunder Bay is full of amazing things to do, whether you’re a nature addict or love history or art.
+Not only that, but it also makes a lovely romantic getaway in Ontario for adventurous couples.

 For the outdoor adventurer head to Sleeping Giant Provincial Park and hike the Top of the Giant Trail for sweeping clifftop views.